Skip Navigation

 Nonsurgical Treatment

-If you have injured just your posterior cruciate ligament, your injury may heal quite well without surgery.
-Your doctor may recommend simple, nonsurgical options.
+If you have **only injured the PCL**, your knee may **heal without surgery**.
+Your doctor may recommend the following nonsurgical options:

-Immobilization.
-A brace may be used to prevent your knee from moving, and crutches may be provided to avoid putting weight on the leg.
+• Immobilization: A **brace** may be used to prevent knee movement, and **crutches** may be recommended to avoid putting weight on the leg.

-Physical therapy.
-After swelling reduces, a rehabilitation program can help restore knee function and strengthen supporting leg muscles, particularly the quadriceps.
+• Physical Therapy: After swelling decreases, a **rehabilitation program** can help restore **knee function** and strengthen the **quadriceps and leg muscles**.

 Surgical Treatment

-Surgery may be recommended if you have combined injuries, such as knee dislocation with multiple ligament tears, including the PCL.
+Surgery may be necessary if you have **multiple ligament injuries**, such as a **knee dislocation with combined ligament tears**, including the PCL.

-Rebuilding the ligament.
-A torn PCL is typically rebuilt using a tissue graft, either from your body or a cadaver.
-The graft can take months to heal into the bone.
+• Rebuilding the Ligament: A torn PCL is typically **rebuilt using a tissue graft**, either from your **own body** or a **cadaver**.
+The graft takes **months to fully heal** into the bone.